AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

 The syntax consists of an IP address, followed by a '/' character, and a decimal number.
 The format and its syntax are fully detailed in [this article](https://whatismyipaddress.com/cidr){target="_blank"}.

-You can search on the internet for free online tools that will help you convert the IP range that you have in hand to CIDR format.
+You can search on the Internet for free online tools that will help you convert the IP range that you have in hand to CIDR format.

 ## Best practices {#best-practices}